 Order aggregation is not always possible and at times may not achieve more efficient execution, lower per share brokerage costs and, in the aggregate, better and fairer prices for all clients.
 At times, depending on factors such as client-imposed restrictions and Ariel's assessment of market conditions, Ariel will place non-aggregated or partially aggregated orders either simultaneously or over time.
-For example, Ariel's trading departments will at times place orders for directed brokerage clients (including clients that have arrangements that effectively direct brokerage) behind orders for non-directed brokerage clients depending upon factors such as the number of other orders awaiting execution, the type of order, the liquidity of the order, and the clients' cash positions.
 If the directed brokerage client's order is of a de minimis size, the trading desk will at times execute the de minimis order simultaneously with larger block orders.
 Ariel will not over time favor any client account or group of client accounts over any other client account or group of client accounts with respect to order placement.
 Ariel has trade rotation guidelines intended to promote the equitable treatment of clients over time.
 Ariel has discretion to place orders in accordance with the rotation guidelines or otherwise based on market conditions, client-imposed restrictions, or other considerations Ariel believes to be relevant.